 Everyday Creativity: Discovery Process

-NEA has been jointly commissioned by two university research centres – the Centre for Arts and Wellbeing at the University of Brighton and the Sidney De Haan Research Centre for Arts and Health at Canterbury Christ Church University – to support a Discovery Process into the underpinnings of the relationship between everyday creativity and health.
+NEA was jointly commissioned by two university research centres – the Centre for Arts and Wellbeing at the University of Brighton and the Sidney De Haan Research Centre for Arts and Health at Canterbury Christ Church University – to support a Discovery Process into the underpinnings of the relationship between everyday creativity and health & wellbeing.

 The project set out to advance understanding of the concept and practice of everyday creativity and its connections to areas of social policy.
 It advances the proposition that everyday creativity is an essential component of human experience, rooted in self-reflection and emotional connection to others.